 Born and raised in Douala, Cameroon, she’s a graduate of economics at Glendon, where she served as the president and vice-president of various African and Francophone organizations, including the Glendon African Network.
 Christine is a firm believer in community and dedicates time and resources to building thriving ecosystems.

 At 21, she joined the Canadian Prime Minister project to promote women’s leadership across Canada.
 She was selected as a young leader to meet Barack Obama in 2020, and is the co-founder of AfricaHacks.
 AfricaHacks organizes Africa’s largest tech competition, a virtual hackathon with thousands of youth, judges, and sponsors from around the world, and supports innovation across Africa.
 Christine’s work has supported 40 new start-ups in Nigeria, Cameroon, Ghana and Kenya.
 On the global stage, Christine speaks about innovation, smart cities, entrepreneurship and the African potential.

 Presently, Christine is one of the youngest members of the board of directors at the United Nations Associations in Canada.
 She is also completing her Master in Management, Innovation, and Entrepreneurship at the Smith School of Business at Queen’s University, and continues to be instrumental in inspiring young women and youth to dream big, reach high, and achieve their goals.

 Nicole Doray (IBA’17 International studies, MES’19 Environmental & Urban Change studies) is a dedicated social impact specialist and environmental champion who brings cross-disciplinary experience to her work supporting Canada’s low-carbon and socially-inclusive economic transition.

-Working across the public and private sector, she supports leaders navigating complex challenges, leveraging business and academia as forces for good.
-At the Academy for Sustainable Innovation, she shapes innovative education programs with academic partners across Canada including at York University, the University of Waterloo, and l’Université de Montréal, among others.
-Simultaneously, she helps industry partners build organizational resilience while driving innovation, inclusivity, and sustainability.
+Working across the public and private sector, she spent the past 3 years supporting leaders as they navigated complex challenges, leveraging business and academia as forces for good.
+Her work was centered around helping industry partners build organizational resilience while driving innovation, inclusivity, and sustainability.

 Mikhaela Gray-Beerman (BA’14 English, MED’18 Education) is an anti-trafficking advocate, researcher, and educator.